- About Us

 - Giving Opportunities

-The Center for Holocaust and Genocide Studies (CHGS) is an academic research institution dedicated to educating all sectors of society about the Holocaust and other genocides.
-CHGS relies on your generous support to help us maintain and create our internationally recognized resources and programs.
+The Center for Holocaust and Genocide Studies The Center for Holocaust and Genocide Studies (CHGS) promotes academic research, education and public awareness on the Holocaust and the recurring problem of genocide.
+CHGS relies on your generous support to help us maintain and fulfill our mission.

 World Without Genocide Student Action Award